manik-sethi/ModelMadness/README.md

 # Comparing 10 different machine learning models to find the best one for breast cancer classification

 Here are the results from the notebook!
+Feel free to run in your own.

 ## Logistic Regression